Coast Guard, Department of Homeland Security (DHS).

 Safety Zone; Cumberland River, Nashville, TN.

 (a) Location.
-The following area is a safety zone: All navigable waters of the Cumberland River from Mile Marker (MM) 182 to MM 194, extending the entire width of the river.
+The following area is a safety zone: All navigable waters of the Cumberland River from mile marker 190.5 to mile marker 191.5

 End Supplemental Information